Save Infected Teeth

 Understanding The Basics

 In a root canal treatment, Dr. Williamson eliminates the infection, restores the inside of the tooth, and then covers it up to protect it from further damage.
 To begin the process, he will clean the tooth and numb the area to prepare for the procedure.
-You can also be sedated for your comfort.

 Once your mouth is numb, he will begin by trimming away decayed and damaged enamel, and then he will open up a very small hole in the top of the tooth.
 This provides Dr. Williamson with access to the infected pulp inside the tooth.